Skip to content

 • There are different removal packages available including removals only, packing and removals, and premium services for packing fragile items

-• You could rent a van, pack all your belongings and move yourself to save money
+• To save money, you could rent a van, pack all your belongings and move yourself to save money

 How much do house removals cost?